What to do in Rio de Janeiro on a Cloudy Day?

 But the question is: why to visit it on cloudy days?
 Lage park is opened and with a really small covered area, where the Rio Art School works.
 In rainy days it is difficult to appreciate the beauty of the construction and of the nature in the park.
 If it’s cloudy and fresh, you will be able to enjoy it.
 Note the view won’t be as good as if it was sunny.

 The Portuguese Royal family decided to escape from Napoleon revolution and cross the Atlantic in direction to Rio de Janeiro, in 1807.
 In the next year, 1808, Rio de Janeiro Botanical Garden was opened.

 When the Portuguese got here for the first time, the country was full of a tree, called Brazilian wood.
 Because of this tree, the Portuguese decided to call the new colony as “Brazil” .
-I bet you have never seen the tree, this is because Brazilian wood is basically extinct from nature.
-In the Botanical Garden you can see many of this tree
+I bet you have never seen the tree, that’s because Brazilian wood is basically extinct from nature.
+In the Botanical Garden you can see many of this tree.

 Other trees can be seen as Cacau (chocolate raw material tree), Vitoria-Regia (water plant) e Ipê Amarelo (beautiful tree with yellow flowers).
 There is also an orchid collection with more than 2500 plants of the specie, a truly party of collours and smells.